 1. Why is a Packing List Important for EBC?

 One of the most important preparations before starting on your Everest Base Camp climb is to pack the proper gear.
-A well-prepared gear list ensures:
+The benefits of having well-prepared packing list are:

 - Health & Comfort: Trekking for several days at high altitudes can be physically difficult.
-Packing necessities such as moisture-wicking gear, thermal layers, appropriate trekking shoes, and personal hygiene products improves comfort while lowering the risk of injuries, seasonal infections, and weariness.
+So, packing the clothes that keeps you sweat free so that your skin can stay dry.
+Additionally, thermal layers, trekking boots and other personal hygiene products improve the comfort and reduces the risk of injuries

 2. Everest Base Camp Trek Packing List (Mandatory)